siriusctrl/UniPublic/CS/week7.md

   - Client sends
     - ClientHello to server asking for secure connection
-    - listing its supported “cipher suites”
+    - listing its supported <u>cipher suites</u>
   - Server responds
     - ServerHello
-    - One of the cipher suites
+    - One of the available cipher suites
     - Certificate
     - Request the client send its certificate (manual checking)
   - Client